lucashode/mdu_documentation/README.md

 ## Scenic
 ### Installation
 Scenic is a scenario generator that works with Carla.
+We used the scenic 2 version because scenic 3 wasn't released officially.
 First install the scenic branch we did :
 ```bash
 git clone github.com/lucashode/Scenic
 ```